bjornmeansbear/lectureScripts/WhatIsSGD.md

 This line of design problem solving is limited in its ability to exact meaningful change.
 It tackles resultant outcomes from a resource perspective; but doesn’t embrace “that all life should flourish.”
 Negative effects can be minimized, but is focusing on resource efficiencies enough?
 Making choices around resource use might make “less bad”  graphic design, but it doesn’t necessarily make for _sustainable_ graphic design.

-## Green Acres
+### Example: Green Acres

-An example from my own work...

-_Green Acres: Artists Farming Fields, Greenhouses, and Abandoned Lots_ was a book and an exhibition that I worked on with Sue Spaid.
-The works featured artists using farming as their main form of practice and expression.
+_Green Acres: Artists Farming Fields, Greenhouses, and Abandoned Lots_ was a book and an exhibition that I worked on with the Curator Sue Spaid for the Contemporary Art Center in Cincinnati, OH.
+The exhibition featured artists using farming as their main form of practice and expression.

-I had a goal to make the book "sustainable."
-These were mainly sustainability focused artists, how could I better represent ecological inventiveness in the printed design?
+I had a goal to make the resultant book "sustainable" — these were mainly sustainability focused artists, how could I better represent ecological inventiveness in the printed design?
 However, in the end the only thing that made the production of this book "sustainable" was that it was printed on demand, and printed using recycled, unbleached paper.
 My thinking was limited to this "try to minimize material or process damage" scope at the time.

 Visually, the book was meant to critique commercial farming — juxtaposing artistic field graphics over a constrained grid based on aerial commercial farmland photography.
 But while the book intends to say something different, it generally conforms to common standards of "good" modernist layout.
 Other than a minor production method improvement, it's the same … !